 Visitors can view the pollinator and rain gardens and walk the paths, but must wear masks and keep social distance.
 The garden is open from 10 a.m. to 4 p.m.
 Admission is free but donations are appreciated.

-Highland Botanical Park – Rochester
+Highland Park Conservancy Botanical Collections – Rochester

 Planting Fields Arboretum – Oyster Bay

 Explore the over 400 acres of land and two greenhouses on this sprawling Gold Coast estate.
 Open every day from 9 a.m. to 5 p.m.
 Parking fees are collected from May 1 to Labor Day ($8 per car).
 Admission is $10/$9 for seniors/ $5 for youth (7-17).
 Kids 6 and under are free.

 Snug Harbor Cultural Center & Botanical Garden – Staten Island

 Perennials are the first to bloom here, where you will also find gardens inspired by a variety of time periods and places, like the Chinese scholar’s garden and Richmond County Savings Foundation Tuscan Garden.
 The main outdoor grounds and gardens are free of charge to the public, seven days a week from dawn to dusk, and do not require advance registration or ticketing.
 See website for special ticketed garden entrances and events.

 The campus grounds are home to a 150-acre arboretum and specialty gardens, including wildflowers and a conifer collection as well as herb, hillside, young flower gardens and more.
 Open to the public daily from dawn to dusk.